What Happens If You Don’t Pay Student Loans?

 Written by

-What Happens if You Don't Pay Student Loans
+What Happens If You Don’t Pay Student Loans

 When you don’t pay your student loans, a series of events can unfold, each with its own set of challenges.
 You’ll be considered delinquent if you’re late by just 90 days, which can hurt your credit score.
 If the situation persists for 270 days, your loan goes into default, leading to more severe repercussions like wage garnishment or losing eligibility for further financial aid.
 However, there are ways to manage your debt and avoid these pitfalls, such as income-driven repayment plans, consolidation, or student loan forgiveness programs.